 I. What is a Thesis?

 The thesis (pronounced thee-seez), also known as a thesis statement, is the sentence that introduces the main argument or point of view of a composition (formal essay, nonfiction piece, or narrative).
-It serves to summarize and introduce that writing that will be discussed throughout the entire piece.
+It is the main claim that the author is making about that topic and serves to summarize and introduce that writing that will be discussed throughout the entire piece.
 For this reason, the thesis is typically found within the first introduction paragraph.

 II.
 Examples of Theses